yoanisgil/flocker-cluster/README.md

         swarm-node-01: Pulling jenkins:2.0-beta-1... : downloaded
         swarm-master: Pulling jenkins:2.0-beta-1... : downloaded

-and if everything went all right then running `docker-compose logs` should report back lines like the ones below:
+and if everything went all right, then running `docker-compose logs` should report back lines like the ones below:

         jenkins_1 | INFO: Loaded all jobs
         jenkins_1 | Apr 05, 2016 3:15:47 AM jenkins.InitReactorRunner$1 onAttained